functime-org/functime/docs/seasonality.md

 `add_fourier_terms` returns the original `X` DataFrame along with the Fourier terms as additional columns.
 For example, if `sp=12` and `K=3`, `X_new` would contain the columns `sin_12_1`, `cos_12_1`, `sin_12_2`, `cos_12_2`, `sin_12_3`, and `cos_12_3`.

+NOTE: Only use this method if you believe every time-series in the panel DataFrame is seasonal.
+Otherwise, adding seasonal exogenous regressors to a global forecaster would bias your predictions.

 ```python
 from functime.offsets import freq_to_sp